 - Growing the level of user involvement with your brand through your website or application

-- Maintaining your existing users so they continue returning to your website or remain users of your digital product or application over time
+- Delighting your existing users so they continue returning to your website or remain users of your digital product or application over time.

 Putting the “Experience” into User Experience